metabase/metabase/docs/configuring-metabase/appearance.md

 Click on the gear icon at the bottom of the navigation sidebar and select **Admin settings** > **Settings** > **Appearance**.
 Here’s what you can do:

-## De-Metabasing your Metabase for whitelabeling
+## De-Metabasing your Metabase for embedding

 When embedding Metabase in your app, in addition to changing colors and fonts, you can show or hide Metabase-branded UI elements and links (like in-app links to Metabase's hallowed documentation).
 If you're embedding Metabase in your app, here are some settings you might want to change: